Dasaii/dasaii.github.io/about/index.md

 On the 27th June 2018, I took the heart-wrenching decision to leave Play, and I left the UK to travel with my boyfriend, Remi.
 We're currently somewhere in SE Asia and will be arriving in Australia towards the end of the year.
 You can follow along with my travels on [Twitter](https://twitter.com/dasaii) or [Instagram](https://instagram.com/dasaii) if you'd like.

 #### And outside of work?
 Well, Im currently full-time travelling/homeless - so there's not much difference!
 But while not making stuff, I love to travel (clearly), take bad photos on my phone, run, watch far too much Netflix.
-I'm still a tragic 90s kid (waiting on my letter to Hogwarts) and get my games fix on the go with my Nintendo Switch.
+I'm still a tragic 90s kid (waiting on my letter to Hogwarts) and get my games fix on-the-go with my Nintendo Switch, I'm currently playing Toad's Treasure Tracker.

 #### TL;DR
 I like making stuff.
 I'm also generally a bit of a nerd.